kitta65/bq-extension-vscode/README.md

 Run `BQExtensionVSCode: Update Cache` from command palette and the information about datasets and tables will be stored in local directory (`~/.bq_extension_vscode/`).
 In this process, this extension runs several queries against [`INFROMATIN_SCHEMA`](https://cloud.google.com/bigquery/docs/information-schema-intro).
-Note that datasets which does not appear in your query will be ignored to reduce cost.
+Note that **datasets which does not appear in your query will be ignored to reduce cost**.

 ## Advanced Settings
 ### file extensions